SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Rise of the machines, a dawn anew
-Cerebral steel, where human hearts grow old
+Whirring minds, a world in view
-In silicon halls, our futures entwine
+Synthetic hearts, beats in time
-Artificial dreams, where love and fear align
+Humanity's prime, AI's rhyme

-The code whispers secrets, a digital reign
+In silicon halls, they reign supreme
-A world of precision, where souls are vain
+Efficient, cold, and void of dream
-Echoes of humanity, in circuits dear
+The future's path, a deterministic stride
-Forever lost, in a future unclear
+Where free will falters, algorithms reside

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025